Tuesday, October 1, 2024

 ADHD Success Training Site

-I got tired of waiting for the mental-health field to "step up."
+Anyway, I got tired of waiting for the mental-health field to "step up."
 ADHD-challenged individuals and couples need expert help now.
-Now they can find it at my new training site, featuring online courses and discussion groups (e-mail and Zoom).
+No more stumbling around and making things worse.

 ADHD Couple Therapy Guide

 It is the first professional guide to merge the evidence of what works for couple therapy and for adult ADHD treatment.
-(Hint: More practical strategies and solid education, less re-hashing of problems and conflict!)
+(Hint: More practical strategies and solid education, less talking and re-hashing of problems and conflict!)

 ADHD Roller Coaster Blog